bitflate/bitflate.github.io/_posts/2020-07-25-bitflate-binaries-v0.20.0.markdown

 ./bin/bitflate-qt -testnet
 ```

-If your client has trouble finding nodes, use --addnode= argument.
+If your client has trouble finding nodes, use -addnode= argument.

 ```
 # addnode s1 seed
-./bin/bitflated --addnode=159.203.68.109
+./bin/bitflated -addnode=159.203.68.109
 ```

 Bitflate comes with bitflate-cli, it has the same capability as bitcoin-cli.
 For brevity,